 Use the following CLI syntax to configure the profile-preferred option.
-This option also applies to overrides applied to instances of a policer control policy under a SAP or subscriber or multiservice site context.
+This option also applies to overrides applied to instances of a policer control policy under a SAP or multiservice site context.

 The profile-preferred option provides us a way to configure a specific FIR (because it uses the CIR as FIR).
 In the direct-parented case (no intermediate arbiters present at all) the child policers do not need to have their offered rate polled as each policer always has PIR equal to the min (child PIR, root PIR) and the FIR and CIR are fixed and equal.
 The child parenting weights are therefore not used.
 This impacts the show commands, for example, offered rate information is not available.
-The output of some show commands (show qos policer-hierarchy ... detail) should be adjusted for profile-preferred configurations.
+The output of some show commands (for example, show gos policer-hierarchy card detail) should be adjusted for profile-preferred configurations.